A Tensor-EM Method for Large-Scale Latent Class Analysis with Binary Responses: Introduction

 The rest of this paper is organized as follows.
 The setups of random-effect and fixed-effect LCMs are introduced in Section \ref{LCM-model}.
 The proposed estimation procedures of large-scale LCM are presented in Section \ref{estimation}.
 Some preliminaries about tensor are also provided in Section \ref{estimation} to make this section self-contained.
 Section \ref{consistency} presents our theoretical results on clustering consistency of joint MLE.
 Section \ref{simulation} presents simulation studies that evaluate the proposed estimation procedures and assess the empirical behavior of clustering consistency.
 A real data example is shown in Section \ref{real-data}, and we conclude this paper with some discussion in Section \ref{discussion}.
-The proof of the clustering consistency and additional simulation results are presented in Supplementary Material.
+All the proofs and additional simulation results are presented in Supplementary Material.